 mAXIMUM TIME FOR A LEAVE OF ABSENCE

 The maximum time allowed for a Leave of Absence is two academic years, or four academic semesters, not including summer sessions.
 Students may request an extension beyond two years as needed.
-Students who do not contact the Office of Academic Programs prior to the two-year period to request an extension will be automatically withdrawn from the University.
+Students who do not contact the office for Research and Academic Services (RAS) prior to the two-year period to request an extension will be automatically withdrawn from the University.

 USe OF FACILITIES

 While on LOA and not registering for courses, you may still utilize the Library and/or the Recreational Facilities by requesting and paying a Special Service Fee.
 If you wish only to access the Library or the Library plus e-access (printing and borrowing access), there are fees for both of these options.
-Please contact Elizabeth Gentner in the Office of Academic Programs (111 Towne) for processing.
+Please contact Elizabeth Gentner in the office for Research and Academic Services (109 Towne) for processing.